Smart homes sound impressive… until you try to figure out how they actually work.

 Most beginners spend around $30–$80 for their first setup.

-That’s less than a single smart home device from major brands.
+That’s fewer than a single smart home device from major brands.

 Arduino Smart Home Projects (Simple and Reliable)